Middle East Airlines Sentiment Study

 With airspace and certain offices closed, Qatar Airways was forced to cancel a large number of flights and introduce refund procedures for those impacted.
 Despite an initial decline in positive sentiment around the incident – part of which arose off the back of the airline’s delay in responding to flight cancellations and requests for refunds – by 13 June, the airline’s reputation had recovered.

-Weekly sentiment analysis towards Qatar Airways (28 May – 30 June)
+Monthly sentiment analysis towards Qatar Airways (1 Mar – 30 June)

 Having ranked marginally ahead of Emirates in terms of positive sentiment during the initial research period (1 March – 31 May), Qatar Airways weathered the negative crisis-associated sentiment well.